When God Said 'It's Me': Discovering the True Helper

 “It’s me,” He said.

 I was confused at first.
-"What's You, Lord?
-I don't even know what we're talking about."
-My mind wasn't focused on the helper concept at that moment—I was trying to figure out woman's role, still trapped in performance-oriented thinking that religion had taught me.
+“What’s You, Lord?
+I don’t even know what we’re talking about.”
+My mind wasn’t focused on the helper concept at that moment—I was still trying to figure out woman’s role, still trapped in performance-oriented thinking that religion had taught me.

 The Helper We’ve Always Needed